input-output-hk/ouroboros-leios/Logbook.md

   He used a [sketch model](./delta_q/models.txt) (section 6) to demonstrate that the tool can rather quickly compare two proposed variants of IB generation in Short Leios; this model is to be taken with a grain of salt, though, as it is too simplistic for other purposes.
 - The next steps in this effort shall be to clarify the load modelling, especially to fix the unrealistic assumption of infinite resource availability, and to define a common DSL to be shared by the Rust and Haskell tooling so that  ΔQ models can be easily exchanged between different user groups.

+### Rust simulation

+Implemented uniform and non-uniform IB generation.

+Work continues on visualization; we're still deciding which data to visualize first for an attractive demo.
+Most likely, it will be IB propagation.

 ## 2024-11-05

 ### Team session